-As further tests of the proper motion errors, we have analyzed two independent sets of measurements.
-They confirm the results based on the analysis of quasar sample.
+As further tests of the proper-motion errors, we have analyzed two independent sets of measurements.
+As shown below, they confirm the results based on our analysis of the quasar sample.

-We have compared the SDSS-POSS proper motions to proper motion measurements by Majewski (1992) for a sample of 326 stars observed towards the North Galactic pole.
+We have compared the SDSS-POSS proper motions to proper-motion measurements by Majewski (1992) for a sample of 326 stars observed towards the North Galactic Pole.
 Majewski's measurements have about three times smaller random errors, and comparable, but most likely, different systematic errors.
-The median proper motion differences between the two data sets are below 1 mas yr-1, with the rms scatter 3-4 mas yr-1 (per coordinate).
+The median proper-motion differences between the two data sets are below 1 mas yr^{-1} , with an rms scatter 3-4 mas yr^{-1} (per coordinate).
 Hence, this comparison is consistent with our error estimates discussed in the preceding section, and with Majewski's estimates.

 We have also compared the SDSS-POSS proper motions with proper motions from the SDSS stripe 82 region.
-In Bramich et al. (2008), proper motions are computed using only SDSS data, and thus they are expected to have different, and probably smaller, systematic errors than the SDSS-POSS proper motions (random errors for the stripe 82 proper motions are larger by about a factor of 2).
-For $\sim$ 500,000 stars with both SDSS-POSS and Bramich et al. proper motion measurements, we find median differences and the rms scatter to agree with expectations.
-A single worrisome result is that the median difference between the two datasets is a function of magnitude: we find a gradient of 0.8 mas yr-1 between r = 15 and r=20.
-It is more likely that this gradient is due to systematic errors in centroiding sources on photographic plates, than a problem with SDSS data.
-This gradient corresponds to systematic velocity error as a function of distance, $\Delta v \sim 4 \text{ km s}^{-1} D/\text{kpc}$ .
+In Bramich et al. (2008), proper motions are computed using only SDSS data, and thus they are expected to have different, and probably smaller, systematic errors than the SDSS-POSS proper motions (random errors for the stripe 82 proper motions are larger by about a factor of two).
+For ~500,000 stars with both SDSS-POSS and Bramich et al. proper-motion measurements, we find the median differences and the rms scatter to agree with expectation.
+A single worrisome result is that the median difference between the two datasets is a function of magnitude: we find a gradient of 0.8 mas yr-1 between r = 15 and r = 20.
+It is more likely that this gradient is due to systematic errors in centroiding sources on photographic plates, rather than a problem with SDSS data.
+This gradient corresponds to a systematic velocity error as a function of distance, $\Delta v \sim 4$ km s-1 D/kpc.
 For example, a halo star at 5 kpc, with a relative velocity of 200 km s-1, would have a systematic velocity uncertainty of 10%.
 This systematic error is comparable to other sources of systematic errors discussed above, and has to be taken into account when interpreting our results below.